Miami-Dade County specific answer

-Moving forward, the answer to "How does court approval work? " in Miami-Dade County is influenced by both the state's legal framework under Fla.
+Moving forward, "How does court approval work? " in Miami-Dade County follows Fla.

 Stat. §§ 626.